ahmaddroobi99/SoftwareProject_2021_Agile_Trello/README.md

 Student

 Refers to the students at Palestine.
-More specifically, any person with access to the outlets at Bits Goa who has an SWD account maintained at the campus and is identified by a unique ID number provided by the campus.
+More specifically, any person with access to the outlets at Palestine who has an SWD account maintained at the campus and is identified by a unique ID number provided by the campus.

 * Database
 Collection of all the information, i.e., payment logs, credit balances and dues, account balances and registered student information is monitored by this system.